 Michelle has an active pro bono practice representing individuals in immigration matters.
-She successfully defended a detained refugee in removal proceedings, resulting in the complete dismissal of all charges against the client during a multi-year representation that resulted in the client becoming a naturalized US citizen.
+She successfully defended a detained refugee in removal proceedings, resulting in the complete dismissal of all charges against the client during a multiyear representation that resulted in the client becoming a naturalized US citizen.
 Michelle also successfully obtained a U-Visa for a victim of criminal activity and secured asylum for a client from Syria.
-Michelle served as vice chair of the San Francisco office’s Pro Bono Committee from 2012–2013.
+Michelle currently serves on the Morgan Lewis Foundation Board.

-A global technology company in a class action litigation alleging monopolization claims relating to the mobile application market for mobile devices.
+Represented a global technology company in multidistrict litigation alleging monopolization claims relating to the mobile application market for mobile devices

-An international technology company in a multidistrict litigation alleging price fixing claims relating to the HDD suspension assemblies market.
+Represented international technology companies in multidistrict litigation alleging price-fixing claims relating to the HDD suspension assemblies, capacitors, and inductors markets

-A financial institution in a breach of contract claim of over $20 million arising out of an indemnification agreement relating to a data breach.
+Represented a financial institution in a breach of contract claim of more than $24 million arising out of an indemnification agreement relating to a data breach

-A financial institution in a putative class action alleging violations of the California Unruh Act and California Bus. & Prof. Code § 17200, resulting in successful enforcement of a consumer arbitration agreement.
+Represented a financial institution in a putative class action alleging violations of the California Unruh Act, Federal Equal Credit Opportunity Act, and California Bus. & Prof. Code § 17200; resulted in successful enforcement of consumer arbitration agreements

-A consumer products manufacturer in a class action defense in the Northern District of California alleging false advertising and unfair competition claims under California state law based on statements the product is “all natural.”
+Represented a consumer products manufacturer in a class action defense in the Northern District of California alleging false advertising and unfair competition claims under California state law based on statements the product is “all natural”

-A financial institution in a UCL action brought by the California State Attorney General resulting in favorable settlement.
+Represented a financial institution in a UCL action brought by the California State Attorney General resulting in favorable settlement

-Multiple international technology companies in multidistrict antitrust litigation involving class action and direct action plaintiffs in the Northern District of California.
+Represented multiple international technology companies in multidistrict antitrust litigation involving class action and direct action plaintiffs in the Northern District of California

 Boston University, 2003, B.A., Summa Cum Laude